CloudTestDrive/EventLabs/AppDev/K8S/change.application.desktop.md

 ## Application Lifecycle Management - Desktop ##

-Make sure you are signed in to [https://github.com](https://github.com) and [https://app.wercker.com](https://app.wercker.com).
-It is recommended to open two browser windows/tabs for [https://github.com](https://github.com) and [https://app.wercker.com](https://app.wercker.com) because you need to use both of them in parallel.

 This use case for Application Lifecycle Management demonstrates the desktop development using *git* client and Oracle Container Pipelines (OCP) command line interface.
 The scenario is the following:

 1. Create local clone of the source repository.